Motor racing-Bottas keeps Hamilton waiting for 100th pole | Sports-Games

 Motor racing-Bottas keeps Hamilton waiting for 100th pole

-Valtteri Bottas took pole position for the Portuguese Grand Prix on Saturday and denied Mercedes team mate Lewis Hamilton a record-extending 100th by a mere 0.007 of a second.
-Seven-times world champion Hamilton made sure of the Mercedes front row sweep at the Algarve circuit by qualifying second.
+Valtteri Bottas took pole position for the Portuguese Grand Prix on Saturday to deny Mercedes teammate and championship leader Lewis Hamilton a record-extending 100th by a mere 0.007 of a second.
+Seven-times Formula One world champion Hamilton, the winner from pole last year at the Algarve circuit, completed a first front-row sweep of the season for his team.

 Hamilton, who took his 99th pole at the previous race in Imola won by Verstappen, had been fastest in the second phase of qualifying but could not find anything extra in the final minutes.
-"It was not the perfect lap but I gave it everything," said the Briton.
+"Not the perfect lap but I gave it everything," said the Briton.

-Williams driver George Russell, who was involved in a high-speed collision with Bottas at Imola that ended the race for both of them and wrecked the Finn's car, had a good afternoon and starts 11th.
+"Just a disappointing day...
+I wouldn't have bet on this today so I've just got to figure it out and get some sleep and wake up tomorrow ready to do better," he said.
+Williams driver George Russell, who was involved in a high-speed collision with Bottas at Imola that ended the race for both of them and wrecked Finn's car, had a good afternoon and starts 11th.

+That was Williams' best performance on a Saturday since the 2018 Italian Grand Prix at Monza, when Canadian Lance Stroll qualified 10th and his best for the team.
+Stroll, now at Aston Martin, qualified 17th with German teammate and four-time champion Sebastian Vettel having a better day with 10th on the grid.

+The race is being held without spectators due to the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)